Russian Il-76 Cargo Plane Lands in Caracas as US–Venezuela Tensions Escalate

 Photo: USAID | Wikimedia Commons

 The U.S. has accused Venezuela of being involved in illegal drug trade.
-The United nation, whose aviation capabilities far exceed any other nation in the world, has deployed military assets in Venezuela with the intention of conducting strikes on vessels that have been accused of being involved in narcotics trafficking.
+The United States, whose aviation capabilities far exceed any other nation in the world, has deployed military assets in Venezuela with the intention of conducting strikes on vessels that have been accused of being involved in narcotics trafficking.
 Venezuela, in tun, believes that the US has been fabricating a war.

 Caspian Sea Monster- USSR’s Top Secret Ekrano plan